Alexandrov geometry: foundations: Linear subspace of tangent space

 \parit{Proof of \ref{thm:lin-subcone}.} First we show that $\Lin_p$ is a complete geodesic $\Alex0$ space.

 Recall that $\T^\o_p$ is a complete geodesic $\Alex0$ space (see \ref{obs:ultralimit-is-geodesic} and \ref{thm:tan-is-CBB}) and $\Lin_p$ is a closed subset of $\T^\o_p$.
-Thus, it is sufficient to show that the metric on $\Lin_p$ inherited from $\T^\o_p$ is a length-metric.
+Thus, it is sufficient to show that the metric on $\Lin_p$ inherited from $\T^\o_p$ is a length metric.